-- the evidence shows that the injury arose out of and in the course of the worker's employment; - the worker's employment was a significant causal factor of the injury; and - the worker is diagnosed with a disorder as defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders.
+- a. the evidence shows that the injury arose out of and in the course of the worker's employment; - b. the worker's employment was a significant causal factor of the injury; and - c. the worker is diagnosed by a psychiatrist or psychologist with a disorder as defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders.